Table Component

 Adding a Table Component

-In this example, you'll configure a Table component in a module and display a short survey about an end-user's experience with an application.
+In this example, you'll configure a Table component in a module and display a short survey about an end-user's End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. experience with an application.

 These instructions assume that you have an open module saved with a title.